Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Tarangire: elephant herds, baobabs

-Yes, Luxembourg citizens must obtain a Tanzanian visa.
-The online e-visa is highly recommended (apply several weeks before departure at evisa.go.tz).
+Yes, Luxembourg nationals must obtain a Tanzanian visa.
+The online e-visa is strongly recommended (apply several weeks before departure at evisa.go.tz).
 Cost: around USD 50.
 The visa on arrival is theoretically available but can involve long queues.
 The visa covers both mainland Tanzania and Zanzibar.

 • 10 nights: northern safari circuit (Serengeti + Ngorongoro + Tarangire) + 3–4 nights in Zanzibar